Closed graph theorem: Closed graph theorem in point-set topology

+Also, closed linear operators in functional analysis (linear operators with closed graphs) are typically not continuous.

 For set-valued functions

 In functional analysis

 If $T : X \to Y$ is a linear operator between topological vector spaces (TVSs) then we say that $T$ is a closed operator if the graph of $T$ is closed in $X \times Y$ when $X \times Y$ is endowed with the product topology.

 The closed graph theorem is an important result in functional analysis that guarantees that a closed linear operator is continuous under certain conditions.

 The original result has been generalized many times.

 A well known version of the closed graph theorems is the following.